Harshith-Reddy11/Mini-AI-Projects/text_to_handwriting/README.md

 ## ✨ Features

-- 📝 Converts text to a handwriting-style image
+- 📝 Converts text to a handwriting-style image.
 - 📏 Automatically wraps text and adjusts image height
 - 🖋️ Uses any handwriting-style `.ttf` font
 - 🎨 Easy to customize font size, colors, and output file name